 The marble bust has a barely readable marble plaque that reads in Greek:

-This plaque has the wrong date of birth, as it is well documented that Andreas Vesalius was born on the early morning of December 31st, 1514, , making this year 2014 the 500th anniversary of his birth and the 450th anniversary of this death.
+This plaque has the wrong date of birth, as it is well documented that Andreas Vesalius was born on the early morning of December 31st, 1514, , making the year 2014 the 500th anniversary of his birth and the 450th anniversary of this death.
+This is the year when I spent a week in Zakynthos.